Brookeee/bamazon/README.md

 * MySQL
 * Node.js

-Customer Instuctions
+Customer Instructions

 1) Select the product ID you'd like to purchase
-2) Enter in the quanity you;d like to purchase
+2) Enter in the quanity you'd like to purchase
 3) Ensure Bamazon has enough inventory to fulfill your request